TargetProcess/TP3MashupLibrary/Custom Field Constraints/README.mkd

 * Specify an _Entity State_, when moving to this state in the workflow the custom field will be required, as a ```‘name:’``` in an ```‘entityStates:’``` section.
 * Specify a _Name_ of a Custom Field, which will be required, as a ```‘requiredCustomFields:’``` in an ```‘entityStates:’``` section.

-_Note: In the case where multiple custom fields are required, provide a comma separated list of custom fields._
+_Note: In the case where multiple custom fields are required, provide a comma separated list of custom fields.
+Also, when you use [custom team workflows](https://www.targetprocess.com/guide/settings/states-workflows/team-workflow/), specify the Entity State for related Project Workflow instead of a Team one._

 ## To configure Custom Field Constraints